telerik/ajax-docs/api/server/Telerik.Web.UI/RadMultiColumnComboBox.md

 The CssClass property will now be used instead of the former Skin
             and will be modified in AddAttributesToRender()

+###  DataKeyNames `String[]`

+Gets or sets an array of data-field names that will be used to populate the MultiColumnComboBox's DataItem property which is used to populated the control's template.
+The field declared in the Columns are added by default.

+#### Remarks
+Note: The dataItem's properties declared in the template should be with lower case.

 ###  DataTextField `String`